Backdating of the disabled child addition and carer element of Universal Credit

 • You are not in full-time education (please note that in Scotland full-time students aged 20 or above still qualify.
 Some students in Scotland aged under 20 can also qualify but the rules are complex.
 Seek individual advice if this applies to you).

-If you are a carer who is also disabled, your Universal Credit award cannot include both a carer element and a limited capability for work (LCWRA) element for you.
+If you are a disabled carer, your Universal Credit award cannot include both a carer element and a limited capability for work (LCWRA) element for you.
 If you qualify for both elements, your Universal Credit only includes the LCWRA element.
 However, if you have a partner, they may be eligible for a carer element instead of you.

 Sometimes there can be a delay in the Universal Credit service finding out that you are eligible for a disabled child addition or carer element.
 This means there’ll be a period in which you get Universal Credit, but your award is missing the additional elements.
 The law says that the extra payments can in most cases be backdated, i.e. paid from an earlier date.